 There are many different faith and cultural perspectives on aspects of RSHE.
 As a school, we will deliver RSHE in a factual, non-judgmental way ensuring that teachers do not promote one faith or cultural viewpoint.
 Please see appendix 1 They will provide a balanced approach that acknowledges the wealth of views and opinions of our community and teaches tolerance and at times in our programme we will explore different faith perspectives.
 Parents and carers are key partners in RSHE and are best placed to support their children to understand how learning at school fits with their family's faith, beliefs and values.
 To support this process, we will ensure that parents and carers are made aware of what will be taught in our RSHE programme and when.
-Our curriculum mapping documents are published on the website and parent consultation is taking place in the summer term of 2020 through online questionnaires on these.
+Our curriculum mapping documents are published on the website and parent consultation took place in the summer term of 2020 through online questionnaires on these.
+We aim to consult with parents again in the autumn term of 2023.